wyona/yanel-contributions/realms/konakart-yanel-realm/README.txt

 --------------------------

 The reporting doesn't work out of the box.
-You need to go to the Konakart directory and edit the file(s):
+You need to go to the Konakart directory and edit the file (update the variable "dbPropsFile"):

-- webapps/birtviewer/reports/lib/*.rptlib
+- webapps/birtviewer/reports/lib/konakart.rptlibrary

-And setup database access, fix paths.
+in order to enable the database access.
 Refer to the Konakart docs for info.